-You have a moderate preference for a casual setting while learning.
-You like to recline on a comfortable chair or sofa, or even on the floor, when you learn.
-You may even like to study while lying in bed.
+You have a moderate preference for a traditional setting while learning.
+You like to sit upright on a straight-backed chair and work at a desk or table when you study.
 This helps you to concentrate and achieve better results.

-Based on your results, you should try to study and learn in a casual setting with soft furnishings.
-Read the following
+Based on your results, you should try to study and learn in a traditional setting using a straight-backed chair and desk or table.
+Read the following recommendations and select the ones you think would work best for you.